strimzi/strimzi.github.io/_posts/2025-09-05-monitoring-of-custom-resources.md

 ### How to deploy

-In gerneral, Strimzi provides plain Kubernetes manifests in the examples directory.
+In general, Strimzi provides plain Kubernetes manifests in the examples directory.

 #### Option A — Apply manifests